lupyuen/pinephone-nuttx/README.md

 # Test Zig Display Driver for PinePhone

-Our NuttX Zig Display Driver for PinePhone works exactly like the C Driver! 🎉
+Our NuttX Zig Display Driver powers on the PinePhone Display and works exactly like the C Driver! 🎉

 ![Apache NuttX RTOS on PinePhone](https://lupyuen.github.io/images/dsi2-title.jpg)

+Our PinePhone Display Driver isn't complete.
+It handles MIPI DSI (for initialising ST7703) but doesn't support Allwinner A64's Display Engine (DE) and Timing Controller (TCON), which are needed for rendering graphics.

-TODO: DE and TCON
+We'll implement DE and TCON next.

 # Test Logs